HallAstroResearch/PyQSOFit/README.md

 ### Installation

-See the example.ipynb notebook.
+See the j0242 folder
+example.ipynb notebook in the example folder.

 Move to the folder in which you want the PyQSOFit source code folder to be created, then type:

 git clone https://github.com/HallAstroResearch/PyQSOFit

-You can edit the code in this folder, BUT see below.
+You can edit the code in this folder, BUT SEE THE ALL-CAPS NOTE BELOW.
 Now install the program where python can find it (in your python path):

 cd PyQSOFit

 python -m pip install .

 AFTER YOU CHANGE THE CODE YOU WILL NEED TO RERUN THE ABOVE TWO COMMANDS FOR THOSE CHANGES TO TAKE EFFECT.

+AND BE SURE TO MOVE THE EXAMPLE PYTHON NOTEBOOK TO A WORKING DIRECTORY ON YOUR OWN MACHINE BEFORE CHANGING AND RUNNING IT!
+That will avoid it getting overwritten if you download a new version of the software from Github.

+### Example Usage

+Run the example0242.ipynb notebook in the j0242 folder:

+jupyter notebook example0242.ipynb

+The original example.ipynb notebook can still be found in the example folder, for reference.

 ### Hall Research Group Fork Changes